 - give revised figures

-HMRC will pay the refund to you unless you write to give your permission to pay it to someone else, eg your solicitor or agent.
+HMRC will pay the refund to you unless you write to give your permission to pay it to someone else (for example, your solicitor or agent).

 If you’ve underpaid SDLT